vitorstaub/store-admin/README.md

 <h2 id="routes">📍 API Endpoints</h2>

-Here you can list the main routes of your API, and what are their expected request bodies.
+Here you can list the main routes of your API.
 ​
 | products route               | description
 |----------------------|-----------------------------------------------------